Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.md

 The same applies to the `critical` counterparts.

 * The `pattern` arguments are compared using the python `in` operator.
 This is more efficient than using a regex in most cases.
-* The `regex` arguments are compared using python regex.
+* The `regex` arguments are compared using Python regex.

 With this check, you can acknowledge the warning in IcingaWeb, so that the check changes back to OK.
 To enable the check plugin to get the ACK status from Icinga and therefore automatically switch to OK, you have to create an Icinga API User like so: